Vaizard/culture/README.md

 Realizing The Hardly Sustainable Facepalm coincided serendipitously with my final steps to self-discovery and eventually made "cutting bullshit and making sense" a driving principle of my life.
 I ended up with a pathological impulse to do and somehow succeed at stuff way beyond my capabilities and I've been enjoying the ride to the fullest.

 This project tops it all.
 It has maybe like a million to one chance to become anywhere close to usable, but frankly I couldn't care less.
 Its been a real itch in my bones for years and since it requires some serious open-source collaboration I hope you'll just read on and maybe contribute by filing a bug or committing a pull-request.
+All suggestions, improvements and critique will be gladly accepted.

 ## The goal